-Management considers EBITDA to be an indicator of our assets’ operating performance.
-Management also believes that EBITDA is frequently used by industry analysts, investors and lenders as a measure of valuation.
-In addition, EBITDA is the basis for calculating Adjusted EBITDA under our Bank Credit Agreement (BCA), which is used in computing our ability to borrow under the BCA.
+Management considers Adjusted EBITDA to be an indicator of our assets’ operating performance.
+Management also believes that Adjusted EBITDA is frequently used by industry analysts, investors and lenders as a measure of valuation.
+In addition, Adjusted EBITDA is the basis for calculating Adjusted EBITDA under our Bank Credit Agreement (BCA), which is used in computing our ability to borrow under the BCA.

-Free Cash Flow:
+Free Cash Flow (FCF):

 Total Indebtedness Ratio (Leverage) and Senior Indebtedness Ratio (Senior Leverage):

-Leverage and Senior Leverage are defined under the BCA and are components of the maximum leverage and senior leverage ratios permitted by the BCA.
+Leverage and Senior Leverage are formulated in accordance with the BCA and are components of the maximum leverage and senior leverage ratios permitted by the BCA.
 Management considers Leverage and Senior Leverage to be important indicators of our ability to incur additional debt under our BCA, our ability to service our existing debt and the extent of our compliance with the leverage and senior leverage covenants in our BCA.
 We believe that industry analysts and investors commonly use our level of compliance with the financial covenants contained in our BCA as a measure of our ability to service existing debt and our liquidity, generally.